What is FDM Printing?

 The general desktop printers are sized 200 x 200 x 200 mm, while for industrial machines, this can be as big as 1000 x 1000 x 1000 mm.
 Desktop machines are favored for cost-saving, and industrial FDM printers are preferred when multiple smaller parts are made, which later will be assembled to create something bigger in size.

 Warpage is a common defect in the whole plastic processing industry, let alone fused depositing modeling.
-When expelled material is cooled for solidification, its dimension decrease, and as different sides of the component cool in different speed.
+When expelled material is cooled for solidification, its dimension decrease, and different sides of the component cool at different speeds.
 Dissimilar cooling triggers internal stresses that push the underlying region upwards, causing an unusual bend called warpage.

 The prime solution to look after the warpage is to monitor the temperature variations of the FDM machine properly and increase the fixing of the component with the build platform.

 For maintaining an FDM part’s quality and integrity, adhesion is crucial between the deposited layers.
 When the molten material is expelled through the nozzle, it is deposited against the previous layer.
 The surface of the previous layer re-melts because of high temperature and pressure.

 Interesting Fact – The bond strength between the layers is always greater than the material’s base strength.